tomviner/afl-fuzzing-demos/README.md

 - cd `afl-fuzzing-demos`
 - `../python-afl/py-afl-fuzz -i json/afl_testcases/ -o json/afl_findings/ -- python json/demo.py`

 **Note**: afl makes constant reads & writes to the file system, so if you're running on an SSD it's a good idea to replace the output directory with an in-memory RAM disk folder.
 E.g. on debian based systems, the shared memory directory `/run/shm/`.
-But obviously remember, the results won't survive a reboot, so a compound command like this might be best:
+But obviously remember, the results won't survive a reboot, so copying the results out like this might be best:

     mkdir -p /run/shm/json/afl_findings